jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 You now have the complete GADGET-2 code in ``output/tutorial/Gadget2``.

 The ``Makefile`` of GADGET-2 needs to be set up with correct path information for its dependencies.
-Furthermore, various options needs to be set in order for the GADGET-2 simulation to come to be equivalent to the CO\ *N*\ CEPT simulation.
+Furthermore, various options need to be set in order for the GADGET-2 simulation to come to be equivalent to the CO\ *N*\ CEPT simulation.
 Last but not least we need a GADGET-2 parameter file equivalent to the :ref:`CONCEPT parameter file <param-gadget>`.
 All of this can be